exoscale/terms/dpa.markdown

 to the extent that Company's use of Exoscale's Services implies the processing of Personal Data subject to Data Protection Laws.

-This Agreement is complementary to our [Privacy Policy](https://www.exoscale.com/privacy/), which serves as the primary reference for our data protection practices and measures.

 The terms of this Agreement shall follow the terms of the Principal Agreements.
 Terms not defined herein shall have the meaning as set forth in the Principal Agreements.